chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/Design Files/README.md

 # This is the Design File for the LNA Design
-- Download the Zip Folder and use it the workspace of Keysight ADS
+- Download the Zip Folder and use it in the workspace of Keysight ADS